Russians rush for flights out amid partial reservist call-up

 “All the Russians who wanted to go to war already went,” the group said.
 “No one else wants to go there!”

+“The tickets didn’t cost too much, as I was probably quick enough.
+And we got through the border just fine,” he said upon arriving Wednesday at the airport in the Armenian capital of Yerevan.

+His son, Nikolai, said, “I haven’t gotten a letter from the recruitment office yet” but he was still researching possible exemptions, “so we left.”
+They declined to give their last names.

-Serbia’s capital, Belgrade, has become a popular destination for Russians during the war.
-Up to 50,000 Russians have fled to Serbia since Russia invaded Ukraine and many opened businesses, especially in the IT sector.
+Serbia’s capital of Belgrade has become a popular destination for Russians during the war.
+Up to 50,000 Russians have fled to Serbia since Russia invaded Ukraine in February and many have opened businesses, especially in the IT sector.

-Russians don’t need visas to enter Serbia, which is the only European country which has not joined Western sanctions against Russia for its aggression in Ukraine.
+Russians don’t need visas to enter Serbia, which has not joined Western sanctions against Russia for its aggression in Ukraine.
+Allies such as Belarus and China also have not imposed sanctions on Russia.

+A Wednesday flight from Moscow to Belgrade was packed with young Russian men who said they could not speak to reporters because they feared negative repercussions for the families they left behind.
+A Russian woman, who identified herself as Yulia, said she, too, was afraid “my government and police” might see her remarks.

+“But I want to say, ‘Freedom for Ukraine.’
+Please, somebody stop Putin,” she said.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine